prio/prio_old.github.io/_posts/2013-11-21-clojure-python-lite.md

-Pyrsistent gives us persistent data structures but because its a third party library we lose literal syntax and constructing a map is unwieldly.
+Pyrsistent gives us persistent data structures but because its a third party library we lose literal syntax and constructing a map is unwieldy.

 Verdict: 5/10

 ## Protocols

-Protocols are a fundemental abstraction in Clojure and allow one to write performant polymorphic functions.
-As part of this setup I am just looking for something to provide me with a way to write polymorphoc functions of my own (performance not a concer).
-As luck would have it [PEP 443][7] was recently approved and, a version of it has been [backported to Python 2.7][8].
+Protocols are a fundamental abstraction in Clojure and allow one to write performant polymorphic functions.
+As part of this setup I am just looking for something to provide me with a way to write polymorphic functions of my own (performance not a concern).
+As luck would have it [PEP 443][7] was recently approved and, a version of it has been [back-ported to Python 2.7][8].
 Singledispatch is a decorator and does not let us group functions together like protocols.

 {% highlight clojure %}